Vectorial1024/BetterTrainBoarding/README.md

 - Passengers board trains (and metros) sensibly by each preferring the closest compartment
   - To be explained below
+- Passengers board trains with some respect to the "wait counter" (aka "first come first served")
+  - To be explained below

 # Mod Status
 - No known compatibility problems